Maple Sherry Vinaigrette

 Try it and you’ll see what I mean.
 It is pretty amazing.
 I think I may like this maple sherry vinaigrette more than maple balsamic at the moment.
 And I have added this recipe to the Best of Healthy Seasonal Recipes.
 Because, I’m telling you, it is the best!
 And #mapley!!
 One quick thing.
 It is very strong flavored so use less than you think you need, then taste the salad and add more if you want.
 I think that’s because sherry vinegar is very strong and can kind of knock your socks off.

-How to Make Vinaigrette From Scratch
+How to Make Maple Sherry Vinaigrette From Scratch

-Making homemade vinaigrette is incredibly easy, not to mention the stuff you make yourself is free of all the nasty thickeners, sweeteners, and stabilizers found in the store-bought dressings.
-To make this maple sherry vinaigrette, you simply have to add fresh garlic, maple syrup, olive oil, Dijon mustard, sherry vinegar, and a pinch of salt into a blender.
-Blend it all up until smooth, and then give it a taste.
-(You might want to add more salt, depending on your taste preferences).
+Making a homemade vinaigrette is incredibly easy, not to mention the stuff you make yourself is free of all the nasty thickeners, sweeteners, and stabilizers found in the store-bought dressings.

 One word of caution: don’t add more garlic to this vinaigrette recipe, even if you really love garlic.
 Why?
 Because raw garlic is incredibly strong, and you don’t want it to overpower this dressing.
 One small clove is truly all you need, promise!

-How to Store Vinaigrette
+How to Store Maple Vinaigrette

 To store this maple vinaigrette, pour it into a jar or another container that can be sealed tightly.
 This homemade vinaigrette will keep in the fridge for about a week, maybe a little longer.
 This dressing is likely to harden in the fridge due to the olive oil; if that happens to yours, just leave it on the counter for 10 to 15 minutes before you plan on using it.
 Give it a good shake before pouring onto your salad, and enjoy!